Holo-seq/Scripts/README.md

 	bbduk.sh is a sub script of bbmap.

 ###########################################

 #FindNegPairs.R

-#Description: This is an R script used to find the miRNA and mRNA target pairs expressed in significant negtive correlation with miRNA-mRNA dual sequencing data.
+#Description: This is an R script used to find the miRNA and mRNA target pairs expressed in significant negtive correlation with miRNA-

+mRNA dual sequencing data.

 #Usage: R CMD BATCH "--args $ReadCountMatrix_mRNA.csv $ReadCountMatrix_miRNA.csv $miRNA_mRNA_StrongProvedPairs.txt"
 	$ReadCountMatrix_mRNA.csv and $ReadCountMatrix_miRNA.csv files are read count matrix files of mRNA and miRNA, see FileFormatDemo.txt.
 	$miRNA_mRNA_StrongProvedPairs.txt file contains the miRNA and target mRNA pairs that have been proved by multiple experiments.